 Also, avoid wooden materials like a toothpick as this might even worsen the situation if it breaks.

 After the paste has been formed, gently apply it on the affected areas on the head and the cap, and scrub using the same cleaning materials as provided above (non-abrasive wipe pad and an old toothbrush).

-Wash all parts with clean water
+06. Wash all parts with clean water

 Make sure all the parts are thoroughly washed.
 After you might have successfully rinsed the head and the cap, ensure you get rid of excess water by shaking them and also by drying them with a clean cloth.

-While waiting for these parts to dry properly, you can as well clean the other parts or areas of the stove.
+While waiting for these parts to dry correctly, you can as thoroughly clean the other elements or areas of the stove.

-Re-fix the burner
+07. Re-fix the burner

 Now, it is time to re-fix or reassemble the detached parts back to their actual positions.

-All set and ready to Use
+08. All set and ready to Use

 Before the actual first use after cleaning, ensure you test the burner to ensure it is working at the optimum level.

 The problem could be as a result of the presence of water or moisture in the burner as a result of incomplete dryness, or it might be as a result of improper positioning of the burner cap over the burner head.

-Cook!
+10. Cook!
 Cook!!
 Cook!!!

 Now that you have everything properly fixed, you can enjoy every cooking session feeling like a pro.